Financial advisor cost

 For a $1 million portfolio, a 1% AUM fee is about $10,000 per year.
 For a $2 million portfolio, it is about $20,000 per year.
 A flat-fee model can make sense when you want comprehensive planning without automatically paying more because your portfolio crossed a certain size.

-At Flames FP, standard annual memberships are $2,000, $4,200, or $6,200 depending on planning complexity.
-New Flagship and Signature memberships started by 8/1/2026 receive $200 off, reducing those tiers to $4,000 and $6,000.
+At Flames FP, the three quarterly memberships annualize to $600, $3,600, or $6,600 depending on service scope.
 That means a household with a $1 million or $2 million portfolio can compare the membership cost directly against a percentage-based AUM fee, then ask what planning work is included.

 Cost